 What is Beagle?

-Gerald, a hardware guy in strategic marketing supporting OMAP customers, asked me, and others, what could we do with a board based on the highest performance ARM-based system-on-chip available today, if it was small and powered via USB.
+Gerald Coley, at the time a hardware guy in TI strategic marketing supporting OMAP customers, asked me, and others, what could we do with a board based on the highest performance ARM-based system-on-chip available today, if it was small and powered via USB.
 The answer was to create the most amazing open source development and education project yet seen in the embedded world.
-At least, that is what it will be as soon as we learn to get out of the way of innovators and simply enable them to work together on the latest silicon technology.

 The first thing I did was ask Gerald about things we could add to the board.
 What about an LCD?
 What about on-board WiFi and Ethernet?
 He said, sure, no problem $10 here, $30 there.
 When I finally woke up and realized that with all the things we wanted to do with this board, the best thing to do was to enable them all by simply getting out of the way.